 Confidentiality is an essential tool, which enables us to reach out and maintain access to people affected by insecurity and violence.
 Confidentiality allows TIPH to build trust, open channels of communication and influence change.
 TIPHs main focus is to ensure a feeling of security for the Palestinian population in Hebron.
 We do give public briefs about the situation in Hebron and speak publicly on some issues, but when it comes to addressing possible violations and breaches of international humanitarian law, international human rights law and the Hebron-related Agreements, it’s important that we are able to do this in a primarily confidential manner.

 We report on breaches of international humanitarian law, international human rights law and of the Hebron-related agreements.
 It can be related to arrests, clashes, use of force, closures and ID checks or house searches, for example.
 We cannot go into detail about the observations as our reports are confidential.
 TIPH is not allowed to intervene.
-Therefore, we do not interfere with police investigations and security operations, but we observe and write our reports which are shared with the two parties and the six contributing countries.
+Therefore, we do not interfere with police investigations and security operations, but we observe and write our reports which are shared with the two parties and the five contributing countries.

 Observers report on incidents which they have witnessed during their daily patrols in Hebron.
 They also report on incidents which have been communicated to them by inhabitants of the city.
 Violations of international humanitarian law, human rights standards and agreements applying to Hebron, whether committed by the Israeli or Palestinian side, are recorded in the incident reports.
 Damages to private property, prolonged ID checks, physical harassment, trespassing and stone throwing are examples of incidents TIPH reports on.

 Incident reports are forwarded to the responsible authority with inquiries and questions through TIPHs liaison system.
 Among questions asked, is what measure the party intends to take to stop repetition of the reported incidents.